mojaloop/ml-iso-hackathon/README.md

 While we generally expect to use standard ISO messages, we have made two changes:

 1. All the Mojaloop Ids are expected to be UUIDs.
 We have therefore changed the data types on the ID fields which are exchanged between the two systems to UUIDv4Identifier.
-2. As explained here, Mojaloop uses a cryptographic lock using the ILP protocol.
+2. As explained here, Mojaloop uses a cryptographic lock using the ILP protocol.<br/>
-2.1 This allows participants to be confident that the eventual payee has been credited with the funds transferred.
+2.1 This allows participants to be confident that the eventual payee has been credited with the funds transferred.<br/>
-2.2 This cryptographic lock and its key need to be passed back in the appropriate messages to the originating FI (Lake City Bank)
+2.2 This cryptographic lock and its key need to be passed back in the appropriate messages to the originating FI (Lake City Bank)<br/>
-2.3 The form of the lock and key is an encoded version of a 256-bit signature (43 characters.)
+2.3 The form of the lock and key is an encoded version of a 256-bit signature (43 characters.)<br/>
-2.4 We therefore define the following data types:
+2.4 We therefore define the following data types:<br/>
-2.4.1 A BinaryString32 simple type which uses a regular expression to specialise the string type.
+2.4.1 A BinaryString32 simple type which uses a regular expression to specialise the string type.<br/>
-2.4.2 An ILPData type which contains either a Condition or a Fulfilment, both of whose type is BinaryString32.
+2.4.2 An ILPData type which contains either a Condition or a Fulfilment, both of whose type is BinaryString32.<br/>

-Copies of the modified schemas are included in our submission (example messages are provided in **api/example-messages** folder and xsds are in **xsd** folder).
+Copies of the modified schemas are included in our submission (example messages are provided in **[api/example-messages](./apis/example-messages)** folder and xsds are in **[xsd](./xsd)** folder).

 ## 7. Todo